McCormick Montessori Procedures

-Security and safety are extremely important to our Child Care program.
+Security and safety are extremely important.
 Some specific security measures include:

 - Completing Background and Criminal History checks on all employees and volunteers.